Milrer/Quotation-Generator/README.md

-# Quotation-Generator
+# Citations-Generator
 First use of React

-This is my first use of React, so, first this start, I wanted to make an easier quotation generator.
+This is my first use of React, so, to start, I wanted to make an easier citations generator.

-You can use this and modify this as you want.
+You can use and modify this as you want.

 More project in http://louisnicolasleuillet.com